 Figure 4.
-Upstream portion of the project showing limits of disturbance (inside the red and yellow polygons) of permanent and temporary impacts to the riverine wetland.
+Buckeye Towpath project showing limits of disturbance (inside the red and yellow polygons) of permanent and temporary impacts (total 0.44 acre) to the riverine wetland.

-The stabilization project also includes implementation of rock bendway weir features (20-foot-wide and 3-foot-high) at the upstream and downstream extent of the stabilization zones within the project reach with intention to prevent flanking behind the stabilization area.
-In addition, bendway rock weirs on both sides of the gap will extend beyond the toe of the shoreline rock, into the river approximately 20 feet out, perpendicular to the toe of the rock fill.
+The stabilization project also includes implementation of a rock bendway weir feature (20-foot-wide and 3-foot-high) at the upstream extent of the stabilization zones within the project reach with intention to prevent flanking behind the stabilization area (Figure 4).
+It will extend into the river approximately 20 feet out, perpendicular to the toe of the rock fill.
 Bendway weirs will reduce scour and erosion along the streambank by training the river thalweg to adjust further from the riverbank.
-The proposed bendway lengths are elongated sufficiently beyond the rock toe material to deflect the thalweg appropriately to protect the undisturbed portion within the lower reach area.
+The proposed bendway lengths (Figure 5) are elongated sufficiently beyond the rock toe material to deflect energy in the middle of the river.
 They are short enough to minimize shifting of river energies too far and creating problems on the opposite bank.
-Segments between bendway weirs normally become sediment traps which will further protect the bank and reduce introduction of addition sediment to downstream wetland features from other areas of instability.
+Space immediately downstream of the bendway weirs normally become sediment traps which will further protect the bank and reduce the transport of bedload sediment to the creation of downstream in-channel features.